Set include path

 int ncolsX, int ncolsY) {

-// Access R package environment
+// Access R environment where function exists

 Rcpp::Environment base("package:BDStatMethExamples");

-// Get R function
+// Get R function object

 Rcpp::Function write_components = base["writeCCAComponents_hdf5"];

-// Call R function with named parameters
+// Call R function with C++ arguments

 write_components(